 We arranged this trip back in 2014 through Tiger Trails Laos and as soon as I saw the photo of the village pop up on my computer screen I knew I had to go there.
 I didn’t know it was possible to even visit places like that.
 I didn’t know what it would be like; the website back then didn’t give away too much.

 The trip certainly wasn’t touristy.
 It took us deep into the mountains of the region of Phongsali, the northernmost, poorest and most remote region of Laos.
-Only a few groups had previously taken the trip.
-We later found out that one group had to get taken out of the village on emergency due to food poisoning – another group chose to leave after just the first day.
-Even this conversation didn’t prepare me for how amazing the experience was going to be.
+We later found out that only a few groups had previously taken the trip, even this conversation didn’t prepare me for how amazing the experience was going to be.
 I just really did not know what to expect.

 So Shaun and I met our guide Puk in Luang Prabang for the start of the journey and for the duration of the entire first day we were squished onto a local bus which took us to a small town halfway in between Luang Prabang and our destination in Phongsali province.
 Puk explained that the journey was going to take 2 days in total, we would then have to hike up a mountain from the roadside to get to the village.